Do you know if your sponsor licence has expired? Without a valid sponsor licence, you are not permitted to lawfully employ PBS visa holders.

 Employers should treat the PBS licence in the same way they treat self-certifying their accounts every year.
 It requires ongoing management.

-Do you help with an expired sponsor licence or tier 2 visa curtailment?
+Do you need help with an expired sponsor licence or tier 2 visa curtailment?
 DavidsonMorris can help!

 Effective immigration compliance practices will avoid issues with the validity of your licence and the visas that depend on it.